lewagon/dotfiles/04-Front-End/04-JS-and-DOM/01-Even-or-odd/README.md

  serve
 ```

+To check your code, run the usual `rake`.

 ## Specs

 Let's start with a very simple algorithm.
 Open the `lib/even_or_odd.js` file.
 Implement the `evenOrOdd` function which takes one parameter `number` (of type `number`) and returns a `string`: